NikosDelijohn/spme-doejo/README.md

   - Charged / Ionic compounds
   - High matrix viscosity
 - Adjust the number of Box-Behnken Design center points.
 - Generate a complete BBD table for SPME parameter optimization.
+- Identify the appropriate fiber for your experiments.
 - Light / dark mode theme toggle.
 - Responsive, modern interface using Bootstrap 5.